Asbestos Exposure in Kentucky

 - Scottsville-Allen County Courthouse, Scottsville, KY

 Fort Campbell Military Reservation is partially located along the Kentucky border in Fort Campbell.
 The base was built around World War II, where hundreds of military personnel and their families lived and worked.
 In 2000, Army officials and the Environmental Protection Agency (EPA) inspected the base and found significant amounts of asbestos in tiles and linoleum throughout 400 units.
-After abatement of the affected areas on base, workers found an old EPA survey in the attic of one unit warning of asbestos contamination.
+After abatement of the affected areas on base, workers found an old EPA survey in the attic of one unit warning of asbestos contamination and possible mesothelioma and asbestosis.

 It’s illegal to throw away products that contain asbestos without proper packaging.
 Nonetheless, nearly 50 landfills in Kentucky are permitted to accept the carcinogen.
 Working at or visiting these landfills can lead to airborne exposure.
-Landfills that accept it include:
+Landfills that accept and will help remove it include:

 |Consolidated Waste Service, Inc.||Ashland, KY|